Here we’ll discuss a Pitta Kapha pacifying diet along with a sample menu and Ayurveda approved recipes for Pitta-Kapha individuals.

 On the other hand, if your body gives symptoms which point towards the depletion of a dosha, use foods with the same properties as that of the particular dosha.

-However, if both of your constituent doshas are in equilibrium, you need to follow certain guidelines which will keep the two in the desired state of balance.
+However, if both of your constituent doshas are in equilibrium, you need to follow certain guidelines that will keep the two in the desired state of balance.
 These guidelines will come in handy when you’re choosing a meal plan.

 - You should take care to eat moderate quantities of well-cooked food at regular intervals, breakfast, lunch, and dinner.
 Snack on fruits, steamed or sautéed sprouts or a small serving of cereal in the mid-morning and late afternoon.
 Lunch should be the largest meal of the day with a very light breakfast and a lighter than lunch dinner.
 An early dinner by 7-8 pm is recommended.